wellington-tinho/Twitter-Front-end/README.md

 ## Interface do twitter usando Flexbox

-Este projeto que visa clonar a interface do Twitter para melhorar as habilidades de CSS e as novas tecnologias.
+Este projeto que visa clonar a interface antiga do layout web do Twitter para melhorar as habilidades de CSS e as novas tecnologias.

 ## Objetivo: